qpython-android/qpython/README.md

 - build it...

+## Donation

+- harford
+- 晨晖

+THANK YOU VERY MUCH FOR DONATION!

 ## How to contribute
 WE NEED YOUR HELP AND CONTRIBUTE, WE WILL BE VERY GRATEFUL IF YOU CAN TELL US YOUR IDEA OR SUGGESTION.